Marcusicoi/arrasicoi/Readme.md

 ```

 L = **LENGTH** means How Long The Barrel Of The Vertical One If Its 18 it will do as normal if Its
-more Than 18 It Will go More Longer Like The Tank **Sniper, Assassin, Ranger**
+more Than 18 It Will go More Longer Like The Tank Barrel **Sniper, Assassin, Ranger**
-if its less than 18 It will go short Like The Tank **Brusher**, (custom tank)
+if its less than 18 It will go short Like The Tank Barrel **Brusher**, (custom tank)

 W = **WIDTH** means How Long The Barrel Of The Horizontal One If Its 10 It will do as normal
-If Its more than 10 The Bullet Will Be Big And The tank barrel Will Wide Like The Tank
+If Its more than 10 The Bullet Will Be Big And The tank barrel Will Wide Like The Tank Barrel
 **Annihilator** If Its Less Than 10 The Horizontal Barrel Will Be Short

 A = **ASPECT** Means How Straight Or Not Straight The Barrel If Its 1 It will Be Normal
-If Its More Than 1 It Will Go Wide And wide Like The Tank **Machine Gun**
+If Its More Than 1 It Will Go Wide And wide Like The Tank Barrel **Machine Gun**
-If Its Less Than 1 It Will Go Narrow And More Like The Tank **Stalker**
+If Its Less Than 1 It Will Go Narrow And More Like The Tank Barrel **Stalker**

 X = **X-Axis** Means The Position Of The Tank Was If It Its 0 It Will go normal
 If Its More Than 0 It Wil Move Left If its less Than 0 It will Move Right